 At the completion of the Club year on September 30, the Mileage

-officer produces the Trail Blazer report which recaps all members
+Officer produces the Trail Blazer report which recaps everyones

 annual and lifetime mileage.
-This page includes links to the current
+See below for links to the current

 Club patriarch, Bill Larrison, prepared the first Trail Blazer in 1968